benedictasherrie27/cvat/README.md

 3. Click '_Create bucket_'.

+### S3 Buckets Used for Animal Crossing

+3 separate buckets were created for the Animal Crossing project:

+- `animal-crossing` bucket
+    - Purpose: where all the day/night sorting of images occur, and where the CVAT refers to for the images used for tasks.
+The AWS lambda functions will write into/read from this bucket.
+    - Region: `ap-southeast-2`
+- `animal-crossing-upload` bucket
+    - Purpose: a bucket where the Ecology team member can upload their images into.
+The AWS Lambda functions will NOT touch this bucket.
+    - Region: `ap-southeast-2`
+- `animal-crossing-backup` bucket
+    - Purpose: where the image backups are stored in the form of S3 Glacier
+    - Region: `ap-southeast-2`

 ## AWS Lambdas Setup

 3 separate Lambda functions were created for the Animal Crossing annotation Pipeline.
 In the order of the workflow, these are the following: